MicrosoftDocs/azure-docs/articles/azure-cache-for-redis/cache-azure-active-directory-for-authentication.md

    :::image type="content" source="media/cache-azure-active-directory-for-authentication/cache-new-redis-user.png" alt-text="Screenshot showing the available Access Policies.":::

 1. Choose either the **User or service principal** or **Managed Identity** to determine how to assign access to your Azure Cache for Redis instance.
-If you select **User or service principal**,and you want to add a _user_, you must first [enable Microsoft Entra Authentication](#enable-microsoft-entra-id-authentication-on-your-cache).
+If you select **User or service principal**, and you want to add a _user_, you must first [enable Microsoft Entra Authentication](#enable-microsoft-entra-id-authentication-on-your-cache).

 1. Then, select **Select members** and select  **Select**.
 Then, select **Next : Review + Assign**.
    :::image type="content" source="media/cache-azure-active-directory-for-authentication/cache-select-members.png" alt-text="Screenshot showing members to add as New Redis Users.":::